 Why we all need bacteria in our lives

 Are you afraid of bacteria?
-If so, you are not alone.
+If so, you're not alone.

 The fear of bacteria has been burdening humans since the invention of the microscope.
-It seems that our society has fallen for the bacterial drama and the sensational media reporting that has turned bacteriae into life destroying monsters.
+It seems our society has fallen for the bacterial drama and sensational media reporting that has turned bacteria into life-destroying monsters.
 It may surprise you to know that life would cease to exist without the tireless work of bacteria.

-Plants and animals (or humans) need bacteria to exist and in reality, there is only a very small proportion of pathogenic bacteria that cause disease.
-Unfortunately, the life giving good bacteriae have now been battered for decades by antibiotics and chemicals which gives more space to resistant pathogens - superbugs.
+Plants and animals and humans need bacteria to exist and there only a very small proportion of pathogenic bacteria cause disease.
+Unfortunately, the life-giving, good bacteria have now been battered for decades by antibiotics and chemicals, which gives more space to resistant pathogens - superbugs.

-What does the good bacteria do for your dog?
+What can good bacteria do for your dog?

-- Digestive - there are many bacteriae in probiotics that aid digestion and balance the proper bacterial flora in the gut.
+- Digestive - there are many canine-specific bacteriae in probiotics that aid digestion and balance the proper bacterial flora in the gut.

 - Prevention of infections - the most commonly known probiotic strains are acidophilus, Bifidobacterium and some species of streptococcus.
 These good bacteria create balance and prevent pathogens from growing out of control.
 They are the guards.

 - Disease and cancer prevention - many people are not aware that most of the immune system capacity is located in the bowel.
-That is why the health of the colon directly affects immune system function and plays an important role in disease and cancer prevention
+That is why colon health directly affects immune system function and plays an important role in disease and cancer prevention.

-High carbohydrate and starchy diets have a tendency to disturb the bacterial balance and promote the growth of pathogenic bacteria.
+High carbohydrate, starchy diets have a tendency to disturb the bacterial balance and promote the growth of pathogenic bacteria.
 Sugar and starches also affect the pH of the digestive tract which can cause digestive disturbances, infections and metabolic problems.

 Salmonella and E.coli – the media darlings